-Gangrene & Diabetic Ulcers Doctor in Oak Park, MI providing expert care to help you live pain free.
+Gangrene & Diabetic Ulcers Doctor in Southfield, MI providing expert care to help you live pain free.

 Gangrene is tissue death due to lack of oxygen supply.
 Tissue death leads to amputation and in extreme cases, death.
 Gangrene most often affects the feet and hands and is an urgent and serious condition which requires medical intervention.
 Medical intervention is the best way to halt the spread of tissue death.